SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/paper_outline.md

 1.1.
 Height is a strong predictor of drought stress.

-    * P1.1-Drought response increases with height at time of drought (derived from dbh).
-Height will be a significant predictor both alone or in combination with canopy position and elevation.
+    * P1.1-Drought response increases with height at time of drought.

 1.2.
 Large trees suffer more during drought because of greater exposure (to radiation, wind, etc.)--either in relation to neighboring trees or because of position on landscape.

-    * P1.2a- Trees currently in a canopy position suffered more during drought.
-If canopy position is more important than height, we'd expect current canopy position to be a better predictor than current height.
+    * P1.2a- Trees currently in a dominant canopy position suffered more during drought.
-    * P1.2b- Current canopy position will improve model over just the effect of height.
-Better comparison if we use current height.

 1.3.
 Rooting volume/depth relative to water sources are critical in drought response.
 Effects of drought on larger trees are mediated by the fact that large trees have better access to water.

      * P1.3a- drought response increases with elevation and/or distance from stream